openhab/openhab-addons/bundles/org.openhab.binding.teleinfo/README.md

 ## Discovery

 Before the binding can be used, a serial controller must be added.
 This needs to be done manually.
 Select __Teleinfo Serial Controller__ and enter the serial port.
-Once the serial controller added, electricity meters will automatically appear when trying to add a new thing, with default label __Teleinfo ADCO #adco__ will be created where __#adco__ is  your electricity meter identifier.
+Once the serial controller added, electricity meters will automatically appear when trying to add a new thing, with default label __Teleinfo ADCO #adco__ where __#adco__ is  your electricity meter identifier.

 ## Thing Configuration